 TOUR INCLUSIONS: Tea/coffee and pastries on arrival / visit a winery, cidery, brewery and distillery / Full tour and tastings with on-site staff / approx 4-6+ tastings at each location / meet the makers / industry-led tour guide / travel in air-conditioned van / bottle purchases available on the day.
 All tastings included. *Lunch to be purchased on the day approx $20-$25.

-After meeting your guide at the base of the ramp at Brooke Street Pier, we begin the day with a complimentary tea/coffee and pastries over introductions at Brooke Street Larder.
+After meeting your guide at the base of the ramp at Brooke Street Pier, we begin the day with a complimentary tea/coffee over introductions at Brooke Street Larder.
 We’ll discuss Hobart’s infamous history dating back to 1803 and the role that alcohol played during settlement before departing for the Huon Valley.

 1. Home Hill Winery – We’ll drive down to the spectacular Huon Valley taking in the sights before arriving at the small village of Ranelagh and set amongst an immaculate vineyard with stunning mountain views, Home Hill offers the perfect representation of Tasmanian cool climate wines.
 Famous for its pinot noir and chardonnay varieties, Home Hill has been producing award winning wines for more than 20 years.
 We will sample half a dozen wines and have a rare opportunity to walk through their vineyard.